Shreyas220/LogKueuer/README.md

 # LogKueuer

-This is an experiment to develop a Kubernetes-native computational engine.
+This is an experiment to develop a Kubernetes-native computational engine using [Kueue](https://github.com/kubernetes-sigs/kueue) as scheduler.

 The goal is
 - **Data Partitioning:** Segment log data into manageable chunks